Way opened for Pandemrix swine flu jab compensation

 "We cannot comment on the specifics of individual cases but can confirm that once this new information was taken into account it was decided, on balance of probability, in some cases that causation was proved."

-They will have to pass the department's "severe disablement" test.'Evidence at the time'
+They will have to pass the department's "severe disablement" test.

 The Department of Health said: "Pandemrix was developed specifically for use in a flu pandemic when the number of lives lost and serious cases could have been enormous.

 "The decision to recommend that children got this vaccine during the flu pandemic was based on evidence available at the time, along with the advice from the European Medicines Agency, which approved its use.